Furcell/Furcell/README.md

 ### "Hello"

-My name is Lasha Purtseladze
-A passionate junior front-end developer.
-Enthusiastic about creating beautiful and user-friendly web experiences.
-Currently diving deep into HTML, CSS, and JavaScript, while also exploring popular frameworks such as React.I'm excited about collaborating on projects and soaking up knowledge from the developer community.
-Excited to delve into the world of web development and collaborate on groundbreaking projects!
+I'm a passionate junior front-end developer with a keen eye for creating beautiful and user-friendly web experiences.
+I'm currently deepening my expertise in HTML, CSS, and JavaScript, while also mastering popular frameworks like React, Next.js, and TypeScript.
+I thrive on collaboration and am always eager to learn from the developer community.
+My goal is to contribute to groundbreaking projects and continue growing as a developer in the dynamic world of web development.

 _______________________________________________________________________________________________________________________________________________________________________________